 Localization is not just about translations; design-stage localization is an imperative fragment to localize your brand completely.
-For instance, if you are localizing mobile apps, web apps, or games localization then based on different translations you have to modify the designs and layouts accordingly.
+For instance, if you are working on mobile app localization, web app localization, or game localization, then based on different translations you have to modify the designs and layouts accordingly.
 Your designer has to adapt the images and designs to fit the interests of different regions.
 This should be done before starting coding stuff, so if there are any potential errors or design issues, you’ll detect them on time.

 6. Build A Localization Kit